BP Plc (BP/) and lawyers suing the company won preliminary approval of their proposed settlement of claims over the 2010 Gulf of Mexico oil spill.

 BP has agreed to pay claimants before final approval of the settlement, Steve Herman, co-lead counsel in the PSC, said at the April 25 hearing.

 The blowout and explosion on the Deepwater Horizon drilling rig killed 11 workers and started millions of barrels of crude leaking into the Gulf.
-The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the rig; and Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the rig; and Halliburton Co.
+(HAL:US), which provided cementing services.

 The plaintiffs’ and government claims against BP’s contractors on the doomed Macondo well remain, and no new trial date has been set.
 A trial would cover federal and state government pollution claims, as well as cross-claims between BP and its partner companies in the Macondo site and rig.